-Investment Investment type Carrying value Income return Property type / underlying security Investment notes Cash and cash on escrow balance Cash £54.3m 0.1% 'On call' and current accounts n/a weighted average interest earned on call accounts
+Investment Investment type Carrying value Income return Property type/underlying security Investment notes Cash and cash on escrow balance Cash £17.2m 1.7% 'On call' and current accounts n/a

-Group cash of £55.0m excluding cash held with the Hamburg holding company of £0.7m.
+Group cash of £18.4m excluding cash held with the Hamburg holding company of £1.2m

-As at 31 March 2022, the Group had cash balances (including cash on escrow) of \pounds 54.3 million, excluding cash held with the Hamburg holding company of \pounds 0.7 million.
+As at 31 March 2023, the Group had cash balances of £17.2 million, excluding cash held with the Hamburg holding company of £1.2 million.
 The Group's cash is held with established banks with strong credit ratings.